Introduction

 Resolved and Known Issues

-This section lists the current resolved and known issues.
+This section lists the resolved and known issues included in the latest product update.

-Sign into Forcepoint ONE Platform for first instance
+Sign into Forcepoint Data Security Cloud for first time

-Describes various sections of the Forcepoint ONE Platform layout which are common cross the applications.
+Describes various sections of the Forcepoint Data Security Cloud layout which are common cross the applications.

 Accessing the online help documentation